ZIP Codes by Rural and Urban Groupings

 Toolkit Citation

 Health Innovation Program.
-ZIP Codes by Rural and Urban Groupings Toolkit.
+ZIP Codes by Rural and Urban Groupings Toolkit (Model 2b).
 Health Innovation Program, University of Wisconsin-Madison.
-Madison, WI; 2020.
+Madison, WI; 2024.